mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-04-21-drawing-faces.md

 ---
-title: "Mastering Paper by FiftyThree: Drawing Portraits and Faces"
+title: "Mastering Paper for iOS: drawing portraits and faces"
-excerpt: "Advanced techniques for drawing and painting portraits using the iPad app Paper by FiftyThree."
+excerpt: "Advanced techniques for drawing and painting portraits using the iPad app Paper for iOS."
-last_modified_at: 2017-12-13T15:53:33-05:00
+last_modified_at: 2018-11-06T12:00:40-05:00
 image:
   path: &image /assets/images/paper-53-faces-feature.jpg
+  width: 1280
+  height: 500
   feature: *image
   teaser: /assets/images/paper-53-faces-teaser-2016.jpg
   thumbnail: /assets/images/paper-53-faces-thumb.jpg
 categories: [mastering-paper]
 tags: [Paper by 53, tutorial, drawing, painting, portrait, iPad]
+toc: true
 ---

 Portraiture is at the heart of what I use Paper by FiftyThree to create with.
 After drawing over 700 faces some might think it would be easy for me to share my process and techniques --- they would be wrong.
 After struggling writing this guide for the last month, I think I finally shaped it in a way that makes sense.

-Like the other parts of my [Mastering Paper by 53 Guide](/mastering-paper/), this one will explain my techniques and how I use them.
+Like the other parts of my [Mastering Paper for iOS Guide](/mastering-paper/), this one will explain my techniques and how I use them.
 My drawing style has evolved from the abstract to the more realistic since starting the [PaperFaces]({% post_url /articles/2012-08-31-paperfaces-ipad-portrait-project %}) portrait project almost 2 years ago.
 It only seems fitting to organize the guide in a way that mimics this same evolution.

 [![PaperFaces evolution](/assets/images/paper-53-face-evolution.jpg)](/assets/images/paper-53-face-evolution-lg.jpg)

 What this guide won't be is a lesson in human anatomy.
 You'd be better served [reading a book](http://www.amazon.com/gp/product/0399507914/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0399507914&linkCode=as2&tag=mademist-20) on the matter instead of me paraphrasing it for you.
 What I will do is explain the basics of drawing a face with Paper and how to get the most out of the app.

-## Color Palettes for Skin
+## Color palettes for skin

 Before getting into any specific technique, I'd like to share my favorite palette.
 With this set of seven custom mixes I can pretty much reproduce any skin tone I want.
 Below I've painted a color wheel with each to show how they appear when layered, darkened, and lightened.
 Tapping the circles below will open into larger views allowing you to save[^saving-images] a copy to use as reference.